***GET THE CANDLESTICKS TRADING PDF EBOOK***

 When we look at any long wick, it should scream to us that the market was moving fast through those prices.

-If somebody was willing to buy very aggressively, the wick’s range, especially the tip, becomes significant.
+If somebody is willing to buy very aggressively, the wick’s range, especially the tip, becomes significant.

 Why do they matter?

-In price action, we disregard the underlying reason of someone’s order – there could be thousands of variables.
+In price action, we disregard the underlying reason for someone’s order – there could be thousands of variables.

 The fact of the decision matters: if people were frantically buying during the wick, those prices mean something to somebody!